AndrewDanilov/yii2-custom-pages/README.md

 ### Main page

-You can define page as main page of the site.
+You can define a page as main page of the site.
 Then it repleces index action of default controller.

 ### Publish date